 2 – Once inside the Ad Account, click the gear icon on the upper right.
 Then click ‘Manage access’.

 3 – Click ‘Edit’ then click ‘+ Add user to account’.

 4 – Add either the name of the user’s LinkedIn name or LinkedIn Profile URL.
 Give the user at least ‘Viewer’ access.

 5 – Click ‘Save Changes’.
 That user should now have the ability to import LinkedIn Ads data into Google Sheets.

 This is one of the many add-ons to connect LinkedIn Ads data in Google Sheets.
 Another add-on to consider is Supermetrics.
-These are the current methods to do API integrations between third-party tool.
+These are the current methods to do API integrations between third-party tools.
 These add-ons cost money but the benefits outweigh more.

 Avoid import and export spreadsheet hell.
 Maintain everything in Google Sheets with tools if needed.
 Stop wasting time on repetitive tasks.
 Start focusing on important stuff that impacts the business.
-Hire an digital analyst to help you.
+Hire a digital analyst to help you.